julianrupp/tswlairmgr/README.md

 ##### 2.0.2 beta
 -	Simplified chat script output sorting style label "By Boss/Mission" to "By Mission".
--	Changed Lookup module fragment tables so clicking an already-selected fragment on the fragment detial page takes you back to the boss itself.
+-	Changed Lookup module fragment tables so clicking an already-selected fragment on the fragment detail page takes you back to the boss itself.
 This should make switching back and forth while checking multiple fragments a little faster because of less mouse movement required.
 -	When you now try to load the app with a new location hash in the same tab as an already open instance, the app will now load the new hash instead of doing nothing.

 ##### 2.0.1 beta